getpopper/popper/docs/sections/cn_workflows.md

 The above assumes that the workflow doesn't build images.
 If that is not true,

+1. Write a config file similar to the one shown below mentioning the Docker Hub account to push images after building.
 ```bash
 $ cat << EOF > config.yml
 resource_manager: